spress/spress.yosymfony.com/_posts/2014-02-23-how-to-create-a-contact-form-in-spress.md

 </form>
 ```

-The above code, show us how to setup a form.
-The hidden field **redirect_to** allow us
+The above code shows us how to setup a form.
+The hidden field **redirect_to** allows us
 set a redirect URL for when the form is submitted.
 For each form submitted you receive a email.